manzurola/spaCy4j/README.md

 # SpaCy4J 🚀

 SpaCy4J is a library that allows Java developers to use [spaCy](https://github.com/explosion/spaCy) via [spaCy Server](https://github.com/neelkamath/spacy-server).
 It provides an API similar to spaCy, mimicking most of the functionality of Doc, Span and Token.

-Originally used as a wrapper for [CoreNLP](https://github.com/stanfordnlp/CoreNLP), an adapter that translates CoreNLP objects to SpaCy4J containers is provided as well.
+As it was originally developed for [CoreNLP](https://github.com/stanfordnlp/CoreNLP), an adapter that translates CoreNLP objects to SpaCy4J containers is provided as well.

 ![maven](https://github.com/manzurola/spacy-java/actions/workflows/maven.yml/badge.svg)